If you've never heard about Usenet, don't worry, you're not alone.

-Beginning as a communication network of text files between universities in the late 1970s – before the World Wide Web was even established – Usenet was created as a secure way to exchange information over long distances quickly.
+Beginning as a communication network of text files between universities in the late 1970s before the World Wide Web was even established, Usenet, or "Unix Users Network", was created as a secure way to exchange information over long distances quickly.

-It became popular on university campuses and technical companies as early Usenet users were, for the first time, allowed to discuss a broad range of ideas and topics with peers who were far away.
-Students discussed topics like pop culture, emerging software and technology, politics, science, philosophy, and much more in text forums called “newsgroups”.
+It became popular on university campuses and technical companies as early Usenet users were, for the first time, allowed to privately discuss a broad range of ideas and topics with peers who were far away.
+Very similar to today's online forums like Craigslist, Reddit, and more, Usenet was the first communication platform to allow users to discuss topics like pop culture, emerging software and technology, politics, science, philosophy, and much more in text forums with others across the globe.

 As Usenet began to grow, so too did its functionality.
-Built with plaintext-only content in mind, users quickly discovered that they could upload binary data like video, audio, and image files onto Usenet for easy, fast, and secure file sharing.
-Here’s how it works:
+Because it was built with plaintext-only content in mind, users quickly discovered that they could upload binary data like video, audio, and image files onto Usenet for easy, fast, and secure file sharing.
+All of the content on Usenet is "User Generated Content."
+Here's how it works:

-Text files for binary content often get split into multiple messages.
+Binary files often get split into multiple text messages.
 Originally, users had to manually group their files together by searching for the messages, but Usenet today is much more user-friendly.

 Modern newsreaders can find related files and convert their search back to binary form.
 If you're looking for a fast and stable Usenet client, we recommend using the Newshosting newsreader because it's free, comes with unlimited search, and requires zero setup.

-This text-based structure explains why Usenet is extremely fast and so secure: text is easy and fast to download (even as your newsreader is piecing the content back into binary form), and when you’re downloading with SSL secure connections, it’s impossible for your Internet provider to know what you’re downloading.
+This text-based structure explains why Usenet is extremely fast and so secure: text is easy and fast to download (even as your newsreader is piecing the file back into binary form) when you're downloading with SSL secure connections.

-As the only true uncensored and unrestricted communication network around, Usenet continues to be the most secure, reliable, and fast way to search, access, and download content.
+As the only true uncensored and unrestricted communication network around, Usenet continues to be the most secure, reliable, and fast way to search, access, and download files and articles.
+Unlike the Internet, Usenet offers fully unrestricted downloads and access speeds with a truly free exchange of content and information.